jason6q/tvm-perception-encoders/README.md

-# TVM Perception Encoders (WIP)
+# TVM Perception Encoders (Work In Progress - VERY ROUGH, Incomplete!!!)
 Apache's TVM implementation of Meta's Perception Encoders.
-Most of it is written in TVMScript with TensorIR.
-Not really using a lot of Relax methods here.
+Most of it is written in TVMScript using TIR.
+Minimizing usage of Relax here; apart from using its block builders to create modules.

+**TODO**: Get full inference working, optimize, add scheduling logic and CUDA support.

 I chose to translate Perception Encoders because it's fairly recent as of the date of writing this and I read a lot of computer vision papers.